Bruno Belforte (Lead Docent - c/o '23)

 The non-profit Board of Directors of the Petaluma Wildlife Museum is, understandably, a diverse cast of characters.
 We are people passionate about a wide range of ideas and causes and articulate enough to describe exactly what we are passionate about into the wee hours of the evening, especially on Board Meeting nights!

 President Camacho joined the Board in 2019 and is the "calming glue" (think Old Spice-scented Elmer's) that holds our cast of characters together, keeping us focused on our mission and always reminding us to keep our students -and practicality- at the top of our list of priorities.
-By day, Adam works in IT as a manager for Endsight in Berkeley/Napa, but after-hours, President Camacho dawns his cape-and-cowl and becomes a super-heroic advocate for the museum, its students, and its patrons.
+By day, Adam works in IT as a General Manager for Endsight in Napa, but after-hours, President Camacho dawns his cape-and-cowl and becomes a super-heroic advocate for the museum, its students, and its patrons.

 Adam loves the Museum as it allows young adults to teach children and, in particular, lends valuable support to Instructor Phil Tacata, as a much appreciated colleague, mentor, and friend.
 Adam loves to go cruising on the weekend on his "Flying Brick" K100, devours any and everything sci-fi and fantasy, and is the man lucky enough to be married to Kris Camacho, PHS' 2020 teacher of the year.